 In terms of route finding, there’s no issue navigating to Mibam Waterfall or through the wadi.
 The track out the other side might be less obvious, but still probably doable.

-If you do want a guide we would highly recommend our guide, Ali, who was an absolute star.
+If you do want a guide we would highly recommend our guide, Ali, who was great.
 In case you’re wondering, we paid full price so you don’t need to worry about bias!

 Not only did he help me down the ropes like a champ, but also carried our things over the wet section, so we could use our camera at the beginning and end of the wadi.
 In the final two pools he kindly offered to bring our camera and phone across some of the water (as he was much more adept than us on the terrain).

-If you also need a 4WD transfer that’s extra and we’ll talk about that at the bottom of the post.
+If you also need a 4WD transfer that’s extra (10 OMR per car) and we’ll talk about that at the bottom of the post.

 The elephant in the room